 Program Length 12 Months

 Quarters 4 Quarters

 Units 44 Units

-Clock Hours 620
+Clock Hours

-The formula used to calculate the number of QUARTER CREDIT units
+The formula used to calculate the n umber of QUARTER CREDIT units

+FOR LECTURE

-FOR LECTURE......
-One Credit = 10 Lecture Hours FOR LABORATORY....
-One Credit = 20 Laboratory Hours FOR EXPERIENTIAL....
-One Credit = 30 Practicum Hours
+FOR LABORATORY One Credit = 20 Laboratory Hours

+FOR EXPERIENTIAL One Credit = 30 Practicum Hours

-A "clock (Contact) hour" includes a minimum instructional time of 50 minutes of supervised or directed instruction and appropriate break(s).
+Instructional Clock Hours to Credit Conversion A "clock (Contact) hour" includes a minimum instructional time of 50 minutes of supervised or directed instruction and appropriate break(s).

-- In addition to the requirements for the nursing major, all students in the college follow the "pattern of degree requirements" in the AUHS Catalog.
-The minimum requirement for graduation is 189 quarter credit units of prescribed Bachelor's degree courses. - Completion of course requirements within 12 months of entrance to the program.
+- 1. In addition to the requirements for the nursing major, all students in the college follow the "pattern of degree requirements" in the AUHS Catalog.
+The minimum requirement for graduation is 189 quarter credit units of prescribed Bachelor's degree courses. - 2.
+Completion of course requirements within 12 months of entrance to the program. - 3.
+Students must complete all coursework, examinations, and clinical experiences with a cumulative grade point average of 2.0 or a letter grade of C or higher and a nursing grade point average of

-- Students must complete all coursework, examinations, and clinical experiences with accumulative grade point average of 2.0 or a letter grade of C or higher and a nursing grade point average of Complete at least 100 clock hours of community service in university sponsored community driveninitiatives. - 4.
-Each BSN nursing student is required to maintain a portfolio showcasing their work, education, andlearning experiences while attending the AUHS Nursing Program.
+- 4. Complete at least 100 clock hours of community service in university sponsored community driven initiatives. - 5.
+Each BSN nursing student is required to maintain a portfolio showcasing their work, education, and learning experiences while attending the AUHS Nursing Program.
 This Portfolio will reflect the AACN CCNE Baccalaureate Essentials as well as selected additional content.
 Refer to Portfolio Content Guidelines.
-Successful completion of the Student Portfolio is contingent upon the maintenance of the Portfolio throughout the nursing program and will be used as a basis for evaluation and to provide. - 5.
-All financial obligations to the university are paidin full.
+Successful completion of the Student Portfolio is contingent upon the maintenance of the Portfolio throughout the nursing program and will be used as a basis for evaluation and to provide. - 6.
+All financial obligations to the university are paid in full.